-The landslide inventory of the area (Fig. 6) revealed 53 landslides, among which one occurred in the period 1992-2002, and 10 occurred from 2002 to 2013.
-The total area occupied by these landslides is 201.6×104 m2, with a volume of approximately 1000×10^4 m3.
-The depths of landslides range from 1 m to 15 m, among which more than 30 landslides have a depth of less than 5 m, and only 5 landslides have a depth of larger than 10 m.
+The landslide inventory of the area (Fig. 6) revealed 53 landslides, among which 1 occurred in the period 1992-2002 and 10 occurred from 2002 to 2013.
+The total area occupied by these landslides is $201.6 \times 10^4 \text{ m}^2$, with a volume of approximately 1000×10^4 m3.
+The depths of landslides range from 1 to 15 m, among which more than 30 landslides have a depth of less than 5 m and only 5 landslides have a depth of larger than 10 m.
 Hence, shallow landslides are the most important in the area.
-According to the type of movement, material, and estimated depth, most of the landslides are shallow earth slides, and composite soil slides and debris flow.
+According to the type of movement, material and estimated depth, most of the landslides are shallow earth slides, as well as composite soil slides and debris flow (Cruden and Varnes, 1996).
 The deformation of many landslides is characterized by cracks (Fig. 7), including tensional ground cracks and bulging cracking.
 In the urban area, the front undercutting of slopes caused the small-scale sliding on the toe of landslides.
-For example, the Huanghexiang landslide, located 500 m on the northwest side of the Qingshui River, is a shallow earth slide, which occurred on the slide-prone strata of the Badong Formation (Deng et al., 2017).
+For example, the Huanghexiang landslide (HHXL, Fig. 6a), located 500 m northwest of the Qingshui River, is a shallow earth slide, which occurred on the slide-prone strata of the Badong formation (Deng et al., 2017).
 Under the combined effects of strata and slope cutting, the landslide was partially reactivated, causing cracks and becoming a severe threat to residents.